 The ‘Nose’ would like to delve deeper.. but I will have to wait for the third bus…

 A traditional approach to the winemaking and ageing, can produce something quite robust and rustic but also something complex and refined.
 The last wine in the tasting from Bertani is an example of the latter.
-Bare in mind that even an accessible style of Amarone will be better if you wait.
-Take a good, ripe vintage, such as 2015, you can afford to wait 8-10 years before starting to drink them (from 2023/5) and they will continue to evolve for many years after.
+Keep in mind that even an accessible style of Amarone will be better if you wait.
+Take a good, ripe vintage, such as 2015, you can afford to wait at least 8-10 years before starting to drink them (from 2023/5) and they will continue to evolve for many years after.
 I have given the earlier date from which you might want to drink these wines.
 I would not necessarily keep the leaner 2014 vintage.
-The 2012 is beginning to become interesting, but would benefit from a little longer, while the 2011 is coming into it’s own.
+The 2012 is beginning to become interesting, but would benefit from a little longer, while the 2011 is coming into its own.